deniz195/fipt/docs/source/sop.rst

 - Place the electrode on the cutting tool.
 - Press the blades down to cut out the electrode strip.
 - Collect the electrode strip with the tweezer.
 - Check the edges of the strip are clean after cutting.
+The electrode strip should be **20mm wide**.
 - Repeat the cutting for two strips total.

 .. note:: Keep track of which side of the electrode you want to measure!